 - £16 - 8 hours

 - £24 - 24 hours

-The Main Entrance and Whittall Street car parks are pay on foot car parks.
+The Whittall Street car park is a pay on foot car park.
 You will collect a ticket on entry and prior to returning to your vehicle please visit the nearest pay station.
 Inserting your ticket will identify the charge and payment can only be made in cash, notes and coins.
 Please note that these machines do not accept credit / debit cards however there is a ATM located in the corridor leading from the main reception desk.